quelle¶

 What it does¶

-- SQLite cache.
-Keyed by DOI, arXiv id, OpenAlex id, and normalised title — the second query for the same paper is offline.
+--book/--articleto bias an ambiguous title query.
+If you only have a Google Scholar link, paste the paper title instead — Scholar has no API and its ToS prohibits scraping. - SQLite cache.
+Keyed by DOI, arXiv id, OpenAlex id, ISBN-10/13, and normalised title — the second query for the same paper is offline.

 Why quelle¶